Driftwood Char Bar

 Wooden Hill Brewing Company

-This first-ever brewery in Edina has craft beer to cool your soul, and a story behind their name to warm your heart.
+The first-ever brewery in Edina has craft beer to cool your soul, and a story behind their name that'll warm your heart.

 Though brothers/co-owners James and Sean live on two humorously-juxtaposed poles of the country (Florida and Minnesota!), they remain as close as ever with their passion for craft beer, sustainability and honoring the family name.
 With good bar eats served on recyclable bamboo plates, creatively-named brews and a story behind their selected title (be sure to ask!), one simply can't go wrong here.